itamarst/eliot/docs/source/journald.rst

 Installation
 ------------
-Journald requires the `cffi <https://cffi.readthedocs.org>`_ library which is not a default dependency of Eliot.
+Journald requires additional libraries that are not installed by default by Eliot.
-You can install it by running:
+You can install them by running:

 .. code-block:: shell

-   $ pip install cffi
+   $ pip install eliot[journald]

 Generating logs
 ---------------